 Opening Flight

 Bad weather at McMurdo and cold temperatures at Pole kept the airplanes away until early morning our time on 11/3 when the comms department finally got some airplane business.
-Some of us gathered there waiting for the C-130 to take off so Jerry could make the all-call announcement we had not heard in 9 months.
+Some of us gathered in comms waiting for the C-130 to take off so Jerry could make the all-call announcement we had not heard in 9 months.
 Here is what it sounded like (slightly censored)...

 mp3 file (time 1:58, 1.8mb) (recommended)